tihmels/tents-and-trees-csp-solver/README.md

 ```

 In its most basic implementation, the backtracking algorithm resembles a fairly naive brute-force approach.
-However, there are various heuristics for improving the CSP performance and decreasing search effort.
+However, there are various heuristics for improving the CSP performance and possibly decreasing search effort.

 ## Heuristics